CodeSenpii/CodeSenpii.github.io/README.md

-# Project-1: automatically display NJTRANSIT train departure times
+# Project-1: automatically display NJTRANSIT train departure times.
 ## By: Kieyn Parks

 This project is a combination the following: